dhellmann/pymotw/PyMOTW/sys/exceptions.rst

     :literal:
     :start-after: #end_pymotw_header

-Since there is no ``try:except`` block around the line where the exception is raised the following ``print`` statement is not run, even though the except hook is set.
+Since there is no :command:`try:except` block around the line where the exception is raised the following :command:`print` statement is not run, even though the except hook is set.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_excepthook.py', ignore_error=True))